Refine your search

 Arriving in Finland

-When planning your travels to Finland, please check the current instructions for border crossing with the Finnish border guard: https://raja.fi/en/frontpage (opens in a new tab).
+Before travelling to Finland, check the current border-crossing requirements on the Finnish border guard (opens in a new tab).

 Travelling from Helsinki to your campus city